Task Lifecycle and Polling

 Putting It All Together

-Here is how the pieces connect in a complete server:
+Here is how the pieces connect in a complete server.
+The task path lives on ServerCoreBuilder (see the "Which builder?" note above):

 use std::sync::Arc;